 DIFFERENCE BETWEEN CORRECTIVE AND PREVENTIVE MAINTENANCE

-Preventive maintenance and corrective maintenance are two of the most commonly used types of maintenance worldwide.
-However, many people fail to distinguish between these two types of maintenance.
+Preventive and corrective maintenance are two of the most common types of maintenance used globally.
+However, many individuals often confuse the two.

-The costs of corrective maintenance are higher because they are not planned; compared to preventive maintenance.
-In preventive maintenance, spare parts, time and labor can be budgeted, which is a great advantage for both the maintenance department and the production department.
+The costs of corrective maintenance are typically higher compared to preventive maintenance, as the latter allows for budgeting of spare parts, time, and labor, providing significant advantages for both the maintenance and production departments.

 CORRECTIVE MAINTENANCE EXAMPLES

-- The repair of forks of a forklift.
-If the forks are not functioning properly the forklift cannot perform the work for which it is designed.
+- Repairing forklift forks: If the forks are not functioning properly, the forklift cannot perform its designated task.

-- Repairing a centrifugal pump shaft.
-Without the shaft a centrifugal pump cannot transmit fluid properly.
+- Fixing a centrifugal pump shaft: The pump cannot transmit fluid properly without a functioning shaft.

-- Welding a car radiator.
-The cooling system is a very important system in vehicles, without it, cars can have more severe damage to the engine and other parts.
+- Welding a car radiator: The cooling system is vital for vehicle operation, and without it, the engine and other parts can sustain severe damage.

-There can be many more examples of corrective maintenance, after an equipment failure affects its operation, there will be corrective maintenance to be performed.
+There are numerous other examples of corrective maintenance, and it is necessary after an equipment failure that affects its operation.